-Nehru Memorial College, Puthanampatti was established in the year 1967.
+Nehru Memorial College, Puthanampatti was established in 1967.
 It was founded by Late Shri.
-Mookka Pillai, a great philanthropist whose selfless spirit prompted him to take up the mission and vision of spreading higher education as early as in 1942.
+Mookka Pillai, a great philanthropist whose selfless spirit prompted him to take up the mission of spreading higher education as early as in 1942.

 The undaunted spirit of the unlettered genius did not satisfy himself with school education alone.
 He envisaged yet another noble cause of imparting higher education to the people in and around Puthanampatti and his dream was realized in 1967 in the form of Nehru Memorial College.